 He groaned, "Nymphadora," kissed her hard, and then stepped back.
 "As much as I'd love to make you late for work, I have to go."

 The regret in his eyes stopped her from trying to persuade.
 She dredged up a lopsided smile.

 Remus took her hands and lifted each one to his lips.
 "I'll keep my communication mirror in a robe pocket.
 We'll never be out of touch."

 Her eyes flickered to the bedside table and the silver-backed square engraved with image of Melusine, a spirit that haunted lovers and gave the mirror its name.
-Tonks was glad to have the link, but Merlin—she wasn't ready for him to leave!
+Tonks was glad to have the link, but she wasn't ready for him to leave.

 Since she never would be, she threw her arms around Remus.
 "I love you," she choked out.

 His tone was low and husky.
-"I love you, too."
-After a final kiss, he tied the string on the case that had been his father's and headed for the fireplace in the lounge.
+"I love you too."
+After a final kiss, he tied the string on the case that had been his since Hogwarts and headed for the fireplace in the lounge.